FACULTY POSITIONS IN COMPUTATIONAL SYSTEMS BIOLOGY AT THE BOSTON COLLEGE BIOLOGY DEPARTMENT

 Applicants should submit a curriculum vitae, a statement of research and teaching plans, and arrange for three letters of references.
 All application materials should be submitted via Interfolio at http://apply.interfolio.com/26101 .
 Review of applications will begin on October 15, 2014, and continue until the position is filled.

-Boston College is an Affirmative Action/Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, sex, nation origin, disability, protected veteran status, or other legally protected status.
-To learn more about how BC supports diversity and inclusion throughout the university please visit the Office for Institutional Diversity at /offices/diversity.
+Boston College is an Affirmative Action/Equal Opportunity Employer and does not discriminate on the basis of race, color, religion, sex, national origin, disability, protected veteran status, or other legally protected status.
+To learn more about how BC supports diversity and inclusion throughout the university please visit the Office for Institutional Diversity.